EMDR Therapy and Ketamine-Assisted EMDR Therapy

 Importantly, clients remain fully alert and engaged throughout the session.
 These conditions help clients work through difficult material, explore new perspectives, and experience meaningful emotional shifts with EMDR therapy.

-Important Notes About Our Role
+Important Notes About My Role

 • A medical and psychological screening is required to determine whether this treatment is safe and appropriate for you.